 Important!
 If the amount of your check exceeds 300 euros, we will deliver the goods to you free of charge!
 From 200 to 300 euros - shipping costs 25 euros.
 When ordering less than 200 euros - delivery is 45 euros!

-In the human body growth hormone is produced by the pituitary gland.
-It exists at especially high levels during adolescence when it promotes the growth of tissues, protein deposition and the breakdown of subcutaneous fat stores.
-Upon maturation endogenous levels of GH decrease, but remain present in the body at a substantially lower level.
-In the body the actual structure of growth hormone is a sequence of 191 amino acids.
-Once scientists isolated this hormone, many became convinced it would exhibit exceptional therapeutic properties.
-It would be especially effective in cases of pituitary deficient dwarfism, the drug perhaps restoring much linear growth if administered during adolescence.
+In the human body, growth hormone is produced by the pituitary gland.
+Its levels are especially high during adolescence, when it promotes tissue growth, protein deposition and breakdown of subcutaneous fat reserves.
+After adolescence, endogenous levels of GH decrease, but remain at much lower levels in the body.
+In the body, the actual structure of growth hormone is a sequence of 191 amino acids.
+Once scientists isolated this hormone, many people were convinced that it had exceptional therapeutic properties.
+It would be particularly effective in pituitary dwarfism, the drug would probably restore linear growth if taken during adolescence.

 Packaging video review Genotropin 36 IU Pfizer Labs

 Effects of Genotropin 36 IU by Pfizer Labs:

 - Protect muscle from degradation;

 - Burn fat deposits;

 - Bone growth in athletes up to 26 years of age;

 Dosage of Genotropin 36 IU by Pfizer Labs